rudhib2/Matchmaking-Algorithm/results.md

         - Then we sort by ascending order – the first 181 people are low category, the next 182 people are average category, the last 181 people are high category
     - Implementation for preferences / standards category ~
         - It is the same as described above, but instead of attribute ranks, we'll use preference ranks
+    - **TALK ABOUT IMPLEMENTATION IN GREATER DETAIL**
+    - **TESTING ~ EXPLAIN TEST CASES BRIEFLY & OUTCOMES**
+    - **IF UNSUCCESSFUL ~ EXPLAIN INTENTIONS & REFLECTION**

+By implementing these algorithms, we learned that the initial scope of the project could be broadened.
+We realized half way through that our initial two goals could be accomplished with just BFS and Djikstras, so we ideated and came up with new functionalities for the project using Kosaraju's algorithm.
+Reflecting on what didn't work **NEED TO FINISH WRITING BASED ON HOW TESTING GOES ~ IF SOMETHING DOESN'T FULLY FUNCTION PROPERLY, EXPLAIN HERE**